-We also know that not every reader will visit J Station X for the progressive discussion and we know that some readers might just be here simply because they like games, as a lot of us do.
+We also know that not every reader will visit J Station X for the progressive discussion and we know that some readers might just be here simply because they like games.
 We appreciate that and want to make this a space for both discussion and video game appreciation!
 So whoever you are, from whatever walk of life, we hope you’ll join us on this ride.

 J Station X is for diverse games, great games and games that make us proud to say we covered them.